jimbolo/schema/.github/instructions/schema.instructions.md

 - `schema-data-types-min.html` - Reference for all supported data types and constraints
 - `schema-all-jsonld.jsonld` - Contains the definition of all terms in, all sections of, the vocabulary
 - Search for specific schema examples and usage patterns use FETCH MCP and visit `https://schema.org/docs/search_results.html?q=`{SEARCH_TERM}` urls and include them in your analysis.
 You may need to scroll subsequent pages to find the most relevant results
+- **ALWAYS and MUST** Fetch the complete Schema.org Type specification to ensure you are validating ALL mandatory and optional properties and list them on chat and verify against the source content with me.
 ---

 ## **1. AI AGENT COMPLIANCE DIRECTIVES**